With cars, drivers, Google revs up home delivery

+* Oil dips, signs of U.S. output rise offset OPEC-led cuts (Updates to afternoon U.S. trading, adds settled oil prices)

-SAN FRANCISCO When Google (GOOG.O) started testing a free same-day shopping delivery service in San Francisco last year, industry observers were surprised by the company's foray into a notoriously tricky and decidedly low-margin real-world business.
+SAN FRANCISCO, March 20 When Google started testing a free same-day shopping delivery service in San Francisco last year, industry observers were surprised by the company's foray into a notoriously tricky and decidedly low-margin real-world business.

 Others raised their eyebrows when orders of one or two items, such as toothpaste or a can of soda, sometimes arrived in a bag big enough to hold a week's worth of groceries.